Jaywestty/juwon.github.io/README.md

 This is a user-friendly web application built with Streamlit that predicts whether a patient is likely to have diabetes based on their medical information.
 Users can input basic health metrics, and the app provides a real-time prediction using a trained machine learning model.

 #### Key Contributions:
-- **Data Cleaning & Preprocessing**: Cleaned and handled missing values using pandas to ensure high-quality data inputs for modelling.
-- **Exploratory Data Analysis (EDA**): Employed matplotlib, seaborn, and plotly to visualise distributions, correlations, and trends within the dataset, enabling data-driven insights.
+- Cleaned and processed the data by replacing zero-values in medical features with statistically imputed values (mean/median) based on distribution analysis.
+- Conducted exploratory data analysis (EDA) to uncover patterns and support feature selection for optimal model performance.
-- **Feature Engineering**: Engineered and transformed relevant features to improve model accuracy and interpretability.
+- Engineered and transformed relevant features to improve model accuracy and interpretability.
-- **Model Development**: Developed and assessed classification models, including:
-      - Logistic Regression
+- Trained and evaluated Logistic Regression and a Random Forest Classifier (tuned via GridSearchCV).
+- Achieved:
-      - Random Forest Classifier
+      - Random Forest: 80% test accuracy (best performing)
-- **Model Evaluation & Selection**: Compared models using performance metrics such as accuracy, precision, recall, and F1-score to determine the best-performing algorithm.
+      - Logistic Regression: 71% test accuracy
+- Visualized model performance with heatmaps and classification metrics to guide selection of the most accurate and generalizable model.
-- **Model Deployment Preparation**: Saved the optimal model for deployment using pickle and deployed the model through an interactive Streamlit interface, enabling real-time predictions directly in the browser.
+- Serialized the best model using Pickle and deployed it on Streamlit, enabling interactive predictions from users through a web interface.

+#### Impacts:
+- Delivered a real-world healthcare diagnostic tool while demonstrating expertise in data cleaning, model selection, hyperparameter tuning, and ML deployment.

 and [Others](https://github.com/Jaywestty)